 The (“the Group”), a risk retention group which is chartered and licensed as a liability insurance company under the laws of the State of

 , having notified the Insurance Commissioner [Director, Superintendent] of the State of of its intention to do business in this State as a risk retention group pursuant to the federal Liability Risk Retention Act of 1986, hereby appoints the Insurance Commissioner [Director, Superintendent] of the State of , any successor in office, and any authorized deputy its true and lawful attorney, in and for the State of , upon whom all legal documents or process in any proceeding against it may be served.
-Such service of process shall be of the same legal force and validity as if served personally upon the Group.
+Such service of legal documents or process shall be of the same legal force and validity as if served personally upon the Group.

 The Group designates: